gogins/csound-extended/nudruz/README.md

 It is a goal of this project for this code to run in OpenMusic, but at this time, the free version of OpenMusic uses a release of LispWorks that does not compile Lisp code, but only loads it.
-I have not yet been able to work around this limitation, and it may not be possible to do so.
+I have not been able to work around this limitation.

 ## Documentation